jbinion/alwaysSunny/README.md

 # Always Sunny Episode Time Tracker

-A simple svelte app that visualizes the time and day of the week for each episode of _It's Always Sunny in Philadelphia_.
+A simple svelte app that visualizes the in universe start time and day for each episode of _It's Always Sunny in Philadelphia_.

 ### Installation